 At the start of every year, the question “do you have any new year resolutions?” is asked frequently.
-During my professional life as a scrum master, I notice my preparation of retrospectives could be improved.
-After some consideration I came up with the retrospective challenge 2020.
+During my professional life as a scrum master, I notice my preparation for retrospectives could be improved.
+After some consideration, I came up with the retrospective challenge 2020.
 As a result, I came up with the following experiment:

 “If I write a blog post on the form of every retrospective I host, I will prepare them better”